Takeout & Delivery

 Oregon

-In Oregon, the Oregon Liquor Control Commission eased regulations on how businesses can serve alcohol.
-Under the new rules, restaurants that sell beer and wine to go – meaning those that currently have an Off-Premise License – could offer curbside pickup, as long as it was within 100 feet of the establishment.
+In Oregon, restaurants that sell beer and wine to go – meaning those that currently have an Off-Premise License – can offer curbside pickup, as long as it’s within 100 feet of the establishment.

-On June 1, 2021, the Oregon House of Representatives passed Senate Bill 317, to allow restaurants and bars to sell cocktails to go permanently as of June 11, 2021, only if they’re in a sealed container.
+In 2021, Oregon began allowing restaurants and bars to sell cocktails to go in sealed containers.
 You can find more details on Oregon’s Drinks To Go website page.

 For the most current information, check with Oregon’s Liquor Control Commission.